StelTheo73/thesis-docs/chapter-4/4-quantum-computing.md

 The outcome of the measurement is impossible to predict with certainty, as all we know are the probabilities of it being in one of the two basis states, which are given by the square of the probability amplitudes, a and b.

-[@aws_quantum_computing], [@karafyllidis_book]
+[@aws_quantum_computing; @karafyllidis_book]

 ### Quantum Entanglement

 Quantum entanglement is defined as the state of two quantum systems when it cannot be written as a tensor product of their basic states.
 Quantum entanglement is a physical resource that can be used for the development of quantum algorithms and the execution of quantum computations.
 There is no classical analog of this state.
 When two systems are entangled, measuring the state of one reveals the state of the other, regardless of the distance between them.
-Essentially, the state of one quantum system depends on the state of the other. [@aws_quantum_computing], [@karafyllidis_book]
+Essentially, the state of one quantum system depends on the state of the other. [@aws_quantum_computing; @karafyllidis_book]

 ### Decoherence
 Superposition states are unstable and decohere so that the system becomes stable.
 Decoherence is an irreversible process and can be caused by external factors such as an increase in temperature or radiation. [@aws_quantum_computing]